RafaelSantos025/Bruteforcer/README.md

 ### Set Proxy
 Proxying the connection is almost essential when attacking Web Sites.
 Bruteforcer can do this via the `-proxy` option.
-See [Burp Suite Integration](https://github.com/RafaelSantos025/Bruteforcer/blob/master/README.md#burp-suite-proxy-integration) to make burp intercept all the traffic..
+See the [Burp Suite Integration](https://github.com/RafaelSantos025/Bruteforcer/blob/master/README.md#burp-suite-proxy-integration) topic to make burp intercept all the traffic.

 ### Burp Suite Proxy Integration